 The starring ingredient: grassfed water buffalo tallow.
 Water buffalo have a more diverse diet than cows, meaning our pasture-raised buffalo have a more diverse range of nutrients in their tallow.
 As Shalley, our founder, says “Our home-grown tallow is your skin’s multivitamin.”

-If you’re looking for a place to start with battling your dry skin, try our Herbal Tallow Balm.
-It’s formulated with our home-raised tallow, plus rich Emu-oil for extra Vitamin E and K2, and skin-soothing pomegranate oil.
-We infuse this power-oil blend with rosebuds plus lavender and calendula blossoms – all known for skin-healing properties.
-It’s unscented, but has a very pleasant faint floral scent.
+If you’re looking for a place to start with battling your dry skin, try any of our Tallow Balms.
+They're formulated with our home-raised tallow, plus rich Emu-oil for extra Vitamin E and K2, and other skin-soothing oils.
+We infuse some products with beneficial flowers and herbs like rosebuds and arnica– all known for skin-healing properties.

 Over the last century petroleum and vegetable oil-based creams have taken precedence, but we’re finding that the heritage of using animal fats in skincare is well founded and nutritionally beneficial.